zdravkov/kendo-docs/web/grid/excel-export.md

 To initiate Excel export via code call the [saveAsExcel](/api/javascript/ui/grid.html#methods-saveAsExcel) method.

 > Important: Older browsers (IE9 and below, Safari) require the implementation of a [server proxy](/framework/save-files/introduction#browser-support).

+## What is Exported

+With the default configuration Kendo UI Grid exports the current page of the data with sorting, filtering, grouping and aggregates applied.
+[Export All Data](#export-all-data) shows how to export all pages.

+The grid uses the current column order, visibility and dimensions to generate the Excel file.

+The grid doesn't export the current CSS theme in the Excel file.
+Check [Customzie the Excel Document](customize-the-excel-document) for information about changing the visual appearance of the Excel document.

+The grid exports only data-bound columns.
+All columns that don't have their [field](/api/javascript/ui/grid#configuration-columns.field) option set are ignored.

+The [format](/api/javascript/ui/grid#configuration-columns.format) option is **not** used during export.
+Check [Column Format](#column-format) for more info.

+The [template](/api/javascript/ui/grid#configuration-columns.template) option is **not** used during export.
+Check [Column Template](#column-template) for more info.

+The [detailTemplate](/api/javascript/ui/grid#configuration-detailTemplate) option is **not** used during export.
+Check [Detail Template](#detail-template) for more info.

 ## How To